Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Senior Webmaster Trends Analyst at Google

 At the 10:30 mark.
-John Mueller of Google said that while there is no E-A-T score that Google uses, E-A-T is important and indirectly in the search ranking algorithm.
+John Mueller of Google stated that while Google does not use an E-A-T score, E-A-T is still essential and is indirectly factored into the search ranking algorithm.
 Here’s the entire Office Hours video for your review:

 Google lives by the principles of E-A-T every single day, he said.
 “We do it to every single query and every single result,” he added.
 Kim said, “so it is actually pretty pervasive throughout everything we do.”